Electric Guitar Reviews: In depth reviews of the worlds greatest and rare guitars : Find out what these guitars are really like

 Check out these cool guitars in close-up review format on tonymckenzie.com

-Over many years I have collected guitars from all sorts of places.
+Over many years I have collected all brands of guitars from all sorts of places.
 Some of these guitars like my Ibanez RG550LTD most guys might think is just another cheap guitar while my PRS Dragon III is worth far more and is substantially 'better' than the Ibanez.
 But the truth is, that while both guitars could be played, in fact I have never played the Dragon III because it was that way from new and really more of a collectors guitar than what I would describe as a go to everyday guitar that the Ibanez really is.

 The PRS Dragon III was issued in 1994 with just 100 pieces being made for sale.
 While they are mainly all still around, this one is different.
 Every dragon III I have ever seen has been played; but this one has never been played since the day it was made! it even still has the original strings on it!
 Just click the picture to read more.